maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 ### LibXmlRpc_BeginMap
 * Data : An array with the number of the map, its UID and if the map is new or restarted.
 * Example : ["1", "2icir0pvzfqwf4h9j3B5lkjYu4n", "False"]
+* Note : This callback is sent before the beginning of each map

+### LibXmlRpc_BeginMapStop
+* Data : An array with the number of the map, its UID and if the map is new or restarted.
+* Example : ["1", "2icir0pvzfqwf4h9j3B5lkjYu4n", "False"]
-* Note : This callback is sent at the beginning of each map
+* Note : This callback is sent after the beginning of each map

 ### LibXmlRpc_BeginSubmatch
 * Data : An array with the number of the submatch
 * Example : ["2"]
+* Note : This callback is sent before the beginning of each submatch if the mode uses submatches

+### LibXmlRpc_BeginSubmatchStop
+* Data : An array with the number of the submatch
+* Example : ["2"]
-* Note : This callback is sent at the beginning of each submatch if the mode uses submatches
+* Note : This callback is sent after the beginning of each submatch if the mode uses submatches

 ### LibXmlRpc_BeginRound
 * Data : An array with the number of the round
 * Example : ["4"]
+* Note : This callback is sent before the beginning of each round if the mode uses rounds

+### LibXmlRpc_BeginRoundStop
+* Data : An array with the number of the round
+* Example : ["4"]
-* Note : This callback is sent at the beginning of each round if the mode uses rounds
+* Note : This callback is sent after the beginning of each round if the mode uses rounds

 ### LibXmlRpc_BeginTurn
 * Data : An array with the number of the turn
 * Example : ["5"]
+* Note : This callback is sent before the beginning of each turn if the mode uses turns

+### LibXmlRpc_BeginTurnStop
+* Data : An array with the number of the turn
+* Example : ["5"]
-* Note : This callback is sent at the beginning of each turn if the mode uses turns
+* Note : This callback is sent after the beginning of each turn if the mode uses turns

 ### LibXmlRpc_BeginPlaying
 * Data : Nothing